Does the Small Claims Court Function Similar to What Is Seen On TV?

 Although an inaccurate translation from the literal Latin, the principle of 'stare decisis' may be thought of as the starring precedent setting decision when a...Learn More

-When Is Hearsay Allowed In Court?
-Hearsay Evidence Is Testimony That Comes From a Person Without First-Hand Knowledge of the Information Such As a Person...Learn More
+Can Hearsay Testimony Be Used In Court?
+Hearsay Evidence Is Testimony That Comes From a Person Without First-Hand Knowledge of the Information Such As a...Learn More

 The pleading documents for a lawsuit should avoid references to any resolution terms discussed.Learn More